Key takeaways:

 To get SSL certificates

 FQDNs play a role in secure sockets layer (SSL) certificates.
-These certificates, which secure and encrypt data between a user and a website, are only issued to websites with a valid FQDN.
+Certificate authorities (CAs) issue these certificates, which secure and encrypt data between a user and a website, to websites with a valid FQDN.
 This requirement underscores the importance of FQDNs in establishing secure, trustworthy online interactions, which are a must-have for any eCommerce or data-sensitive website.

 To optimize your website